-Learn the 5 Rules For Choosing Your Domain Name.
+Learn the 5 Rules For Choosing Your Domain Name. in Zambia.
 A domain name is a website name you click on in search results or type in in search bar, for example google.com

 As part of this, you should also stay away from strings of keywords in your domain.
 Keywords are okay, so long as they work together with a unique element to give your domain a brandable look and feel.